-- The Team Manager (TM) will represent the school on all matters pertaining to the duty of care, student management and competition matters relating to the participants / teams from his / her school (Refer to Annex E). - 15.2 Participants / teams must be accompanied by a TM who shall remain with the team throughout the duration of play.
-The absence of a TM will result in a forfeiture of the matches / events concerned (Refer to Para.
-10). - The TM shall be a school staff8 or School Adult Representative (SAR) (Refer to Annex F) appointed by the participating school. - TMs are expected to conduct themselves with decorum at all times and strive towards Aspiration 2 (Refer to Annex A). - TMs must ensure that their coaches adhere to the rules and regulations and the Code of Conduct (Refer to Annex G).
+- 15.1 The Team Manager (TM) will represent the school on all matters pertaining to the duty of care, student management and competition matters relating to the participants / teams from his / her school (Refer to Annex D). - 15.2 Participants / teams must be accompanied by a TM who shall remain with the team throughout the duration of play.
+The absence of a TM will result in a forfeiture of the events concerned (Refer to Para.
+10). - 15.3 The TM shall be a school staff8 or School Adult Representative (SAR) (Refer to Annex E) appointed by the participating school. - 15.4 TMs are expected to conduct themselves with decorum at all times and strive towards Aspiration 2 (Refer to Annex A). - 15.5 TMs must ensure that their coaches adhere to the rules and regulations and the Code of Conduct (Refer to Annex F).